theRainbird/RainbirdPdfTools/README.md

 Dependencies: itextsharp

-Usage example from Excel VBA:
+Usage example for Excel VBA:
 ```VB
 ' Add "Rainbird.PdfTools" as reference to your Excel workbook
 ' (menu "Tools" -> "References") in VBA editor.